paulwizviz/advance-go/README.md

 # Adanced Go Programming: A Collection of Advanced Coding Patterns

-This repository is a collection of Go coding patterns.
+This repository is a collection of advanced Go coding patterns.

 ## Topics